Higher Koszul duality and connections with $n$-hereditary algebras: Abstract

 \section{Abstract}

-We generalize the notion of $T$-Koszul algebras and prove that an analogue of classical Koszul duality still holds.
+We establish a connection between two areas of independent interest in representation theory, namely Koszul duality and higher homological algebra.
+This is done through a generalization of the notion of $T$-Koszul algebras, for which we obtain a higher version of classical Koszul duality.
 Our approach is motivated by and has applications for $n$-hereditary algebras.
 In particular, we characterize an important class of $n$-$T$-Koszul algebras of highest degree $a$ in terms of $(na-1)$-representation infinite algebras.
 As a consequence, we see that an algebra is $n$-representation infinite if and only if its trivial extension is $(n+1)$-Koszul with respect to its degree $0$ part.
 Furthermore, we show that when an $n$-representation infinite algebra is $n$-representation tame, then the bounded derived categories of graded modules over the trivial extension and over the associated $(n+1)$-preprojective algebra are equivalent.
 In the $n$-representation finite case, we introduce the notion of almost $n$-$T$-Koszul algebras and obtain similar results.